jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/pso/pso.rst

 was done.
 If writing a report, add a section within the report outlining what was done.
 If the enhancements/modifications are not clear, points may not be awarded.

-Below is a short list of possible enhancement/modifications
+Below is a short list of possible enhancement/modifications:

+    * Charged PSO
-    * Elitism
+    * Applying speed limits
-    * New or modified genetic operators
-    * New or modified selection
-    * Adding additional heuristics to the search
+    * Bounding the search space
-    * Adding a new operation to the algorithm

 Visualization